Possession of a Baton

 Violation: If you can prove that the police “planted” the weapon into your possession and subsequently found it “on” you, discovered the weapon via illegal search-and-seizure, threatened or forced you into confession, or simply failed to uphold your civil rights, then your attorney may request the court to override the alleged crime in favor of dismissing your charges.

 We want to help…

 If you or a loved one is being charged with violating CA Penal Code 22210 for possession of a baton, we invite you to contact us immediately for a free case review.
-Schedule an appointment to meet with us in person, or feel free to submit an evaluation online and we will get in contact with you ASAP, or give us a call at (310) CRIM-LAW.
-We can provide a free consultation in our office located in Century City or by phone.
+Schedule an appointment to meet with us in person, or feel free to submit an evaluation online and we will get in contact with you ASAP.
+We can provide a free consultation in our office located in Century City, or by phone.
 Our experienced and assiduous attorneys will be sure to fight until the end to reduce or drop your charges completely.

 [i] Found under CA Penal Code 22210

 [ii] Under CA PC 22215, wooden clubs or batons for special police officers and unformed security guards are authorized to carry any wooden club or baton by entities that are in the business of selling wooden clubs or batons to special police officers and uniformed security guards when engaging in transactions with those persons.

 [iii] The Fourth Amendment (Amendment IV) to the United States Constitution is the part of the Bill of Rights that prohibits unreasonable searches and seizures and requires any warrant to be judicially sanctioned and supported by probable cause.

 [iv] CA Penal Code 22295(a).
 Nothing in any provision listed in Section 16580 prohibits any police officer, special police officer, peace officer, or law enforcement officer from carrying any wooden club or baton.